AxelElaldi/equivariant-spherical-deconvolution/README.md

 In a root folder:
 * Copy your diffusion MRI data (resp. the mask) as a nifti file under the name **features.nii** (**mask.nii**).
 * Copy your bvecs and bvals files under the names **bvecs.bvecs** and **bvals.bvals**.
 * In the root folder, create a folder for the response functions, called **response_functions**.
 There, create a folder for each response function estimation algorithm you want to use.
-We will use as example folder the name **rf_algo**.
+We will use the name **rf_algo** as example folder.
 In each algorithm folder, copy the white matter, grey matter, and CSF reponse function files under the names **wm_response.txt**, **gm_response.txt**, and **csf_response.txt**.
 We refer to [Mrtrix3](https://mrtrix.readthedocs.io/en/0.3.16/concepts/response_function_estimation.html) for different response function algorithms.

 ## 3. Short example
 ```python: